Creating the David Brearley Constitution Center

 Specifications for Developing a Constitutional Congress Game.: “Would YOU sign THIS?”

 The best way to understand what Franklin meant, and what is in fact historic about the U.S. constitution — the men and the process that created it– is to help someone put themselves in the place of each state, and discover why as a voter charged with ratifying the document and joining the union, they might not otherwise have signed.
-Very close to our situation today, the importance of tolerance and gratefulness for the structures that hold the nation together should make more of a citizen out of everyone.
+WHAT IS IT THAT CONSTITUTES A CONSENSUS?
+The situation then was quite like our situation today.
+Whatever we have, and whoever is at the helm of it, the importance of tolerance and gratefulness for the structures that shall move the nation forward should make more of a citizen out of everyone.

 The Brearley story allows for a very quick introduction to just one state’s unique situation, and the role its delegates played in the Convention.
 What most of us fail to grasp is that large territories such as Italy and Germany existed as a confederation of principalities (whether republics or hereditary kingdoms), which were united only by a common language — the large nation-state other than a kingdom or an empire held together with arms — was a novelty.
 And yet it is hard to appreciate that the wide range of freedoms (sometimes bordering on ‘cultural anarchy’) existing across this country still rank as perhaps the greatest freedoms in the world.